C++ Error Handling

 1. Exceptions: try / catch / throw

-Exceptions are C++'s built-in error propagation mechanism.
-A throw interrupts execution, walks back up the stack destroying objects (running destructors), until a matching catch is found.
+• Built-in error propagation. throw interrupts execution, walks up stack destroying objects (running dtors), until matching catch.

 #include <stdexcept>